Mental health resources will be printed on SC school ID cards this fall - NewsBreak

 Mental health resources will be printed on SC school ID cards this fall

-COLUMBIA, S.C.
-(WSPA) — Last year, South Carolina Gov. Henry McMaster signed the Student Identification Card Suicide Prevention Act into law.
-It went into effect at the beginning of July.
+COLUMBIA, SC (WSPA) – Last year, South Carolina Governor Henry McMaster signed the Student Identification Card Suicide Prevention Act into law.
+It went into effect at the beginning of this month.

-The law requires all school-issued ID cards for middle school students or older in South Carolina to have the National Suicide Prevention Lifeline number printed on them.
+The law requires all school issued ID cards for middle school students or older in South Carolina to have the National Suicide Prevention Lifeline number printed on it.
 The legislation also applies to higher education.

 Schools are also required to include at least one other resource, like the Crisis Text Line.